oneplus-x/OSINT/README.md

 ~~~

 Like traditional investigations, OSINT investigations involve finding and locating evidence to support your mission goals.
-During an OSINT investigation ([read the book of secret-knowledge](https://github.com/readloud/OSINT/wiki)], analysts will search for crucial data related to their operation in open web spaces, such as online news outlets or social media platforms.
+During an OSINT investigation ([the book of secret-knowledge](https://github.com/readloud/OSINT/wiki)], analysts will search for crucial data related to their operation in open web spaces, such as online news outlets or social media platforms.